Henderson's Relish: Popularity

-Knowledge of Henderson's is so limited outside Yorkshire that, in February 2014, Lewisham MP Jim Dowd misunderstood it as a copy of the anchovy-based Lea and Perrins and described it as "parasitic packaging" in an attempt to pass off one sauce as another, during a parliamentary debate on the Intellectual Property Bill.
-He had encountered the sauce at a pub in Blackheath, the Hare and Billet, also far outside the usual Henderson's region.
-Later, he was corrected by comments from Sheffield MPs Paul Blomfield and Nick Clegg.
-Dowd later toured the Henderson's factory in a peace-making gesture.
+Henderson's has historically not been well-known outside Yorkshire; in February 2014, Lewisham MP Jim Dowd, after having been served it in the Hare and Billet in Blackheath, assumed it a knockoff of the anchovy-based Lea and Perrins and described its packaging as a "parasitic" attempt to pass off one sauce as another during a parliamentary debate on the Intellectual Property Bill.
+He was corrected by comments from Sheffield MPs Paul Blomfield and Nick Clegg.
+Dowd later toured the Henderson's factory.